 Overview

-Alberta’s waters are home to a diversity of fish that offer healthy food and outdoor experiences for recreational users and Indigenous peoples.
+Alberta’s waters are home to a diversity of fish that offer healthy food and outdoor experiences for Indigenous peoples and recreational users.

 In Alberta, there are a variety of fishing opportunities to meet the needs of a diversity of anglers.
-Fisheries are managed with the needs of multiple stakeholders in mind, including Indigenous Peoples, recreational fishers and even some competitive fishing events.
+Fisheries are managed with the needs of multiple stakeholders in mind, starting with Indigenous Peoples, recreational fishers and even some competitive fishing events.

-Albertans are engaged in deciding which management objective is set for a fishery (fishing regions in the province).
-In some cases where fish populations are depleted or at high risk for long-term sustainability, a recovery objective is set with appropriate actions, possibly even temporary fishing closures.
+Albertans are engaged and contribute to the management of fisheries in the various fishing regions of the province.
+In some cases where fish populations are depleted or at high risk to sustainability, a recovery objective is set with appropriate actions, possibly even temporary fishing closures.

 The Alberta government is committed to open dialogue on fisheries management through the use of science-based information and involving Albertans in fisheries management decisions.